Check if a number is prime with Excel

 5. Result : Prime

-Suppose a value is entered in cell B4 .
-Paste the below formula in cell C4.
+Suppose a number is entered in cell B2.
+Paste the formula below in cell C2 to check if it is prime.

 Download the workbook